Hurricanes Batter South Florida Retailers

 By Cecile B. Corral -- Home Textiles Today, 9/13/2004 12:00:00 AM

-Luxury linens store Pioneer Linens, based in West Palm Beach, closed its doors for almost two consecutive weeks because of damages from the hurricane, George Greenberg, president, said.
+Luxury linens store Pioneer Linens, based in West Palm Beach, closed its doors for almost two consecutive weeks because of damage from the hurricane, George Greenberg, president, said.

 “Of the 13-week period, we've lost two weeks completely,” he said.
 “That represents about a 15 percent loss.
 And once you lose that, you can't make it up.”

-Kmart Corp. had two stores undergo structural problems – roof and water damage -- forcing the discount chain to keep these units in Ft.
+Kmart Corp. had two stores undergo structural problems — roof and water damage — forcing the discount chain to keep the units in Ft.
 Pierce and West Palm Beach closed.